tLewisII/swift-gen/README.md

 # swift-gen

-Generate boilerplate swift with a simple DSL!
+Generate Swift structs / enums with protocol implementations!

 *You can get pretty far without macros!*